ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/platform-guides/cloudflare-workers/overview.markdown

 {PANEL: Using RavenDB in the Worker}

-The RavenDB Cloudflare template uses the itty-router package to provide basic routing and middleware support.
+The RavenDB Cloudflare template uses the [itty-router package][npm-itty-router] to provide basic routing and middleware support.

 Each routing handler is passed a `request` and `env` argument.
 A document session is opened per-request and accessible through `env.db`.